sentriz/sqlb/README.md

 - No-assumptions query builder suitable for dynamic SQL and arbitrary subqueries
 - Type-safe and SQL injection-safe query composition
-- Scanning results to interfaces instead of using reflection and struct tags
+- Scanning results to interfaces, no use of reflection or struct tags

 ## Installation